CoindLabs/CoindPay/README.md

 > 2024 Q3

-Multi-chain DEXs and Payments are online, supporting mainstream EVM and SVM chains, etc.
+DEX and Payments are live on the mainnet, supporting supporting multiple EVM and SVM chains, etc.

 > 2024 Q4

-- Support for more chains of payments and receipts, and open developer API and custom Widget services, developers can integrate and complete the asset flow closed loop with nocode;
+- Publish Payment Store and Widget protocol, anyone can create and share their own collection link, checkout, invoice, etc.
+- Creator and merchant social pages are upgraded to include new social media, rich media audio and video elements on top of existing nicknames, profiles, products and other information.

+> 2025

+- Points system such as check-in, interactive mini-games, daily deals and gifts, and other social marketing modules;
+- Online activities and merchant center, consumption rebate points and tokens, merchants can issue encrypted discount coupons, creators can open encrypted subscription benefits, users can receive more merchants and creators marketing and sharing of discounts in the Activity Center super benefits.
 - Asset compounding and interest generation, automated contracts and Markets launched.

-> 2025

-Online activities and merchant center, consumption rebate points and tokens, merchants can issue encrypted discount coupons, creators can open encrypted subscription benefits, users can receive more merchants and creators marketing and sharing of discounts in the Activity Center super benefits.
+- Co-branded credit cards, VISA, MasterCard, etc.

 ![CoindPay Portfolio_X](https://cdn.coindpay.xyz/stream/brand/banner/dapp_cover_x.jpg)

 ---

-## Social
+## Social Links

 > More information can be found on our social media.